Compare the Pair: Rotated vs. Unrotated Surface Codes at Equal Logical Error Rates: Results and Discussion

 \subsection{Teraquops}

-A $p_L$ per $d$ rounds of $p_L = 10^{-12}$ is known as the teraquop regime, so called as it implies a trillion logical operations (each requiring $d$ rounds of stabiliser measurements) can be performed before, on average, one logical error occurs \cite{HoneycombGidney}.
-We calculated the qubits required to achieve this particular $p_L$ using the least-squares line fits from Fig. \ref{figure:footprints}.
-Fig. \ref{figure:teraquop_plot} shows the teraquop qubit counts for the rotated and unrotated codes.
-To achieve the teraquop regime at $p=10^{-3}$, the rotated code uses $1405 \pm 13$ qubits whereas the unrotated code uses $1919 \pm 19$ qubits.
-This corresponds to the rotated code using $74\ \pm\ 1.3\%$ the number of qubits as the unrotated.
-However, the qubit counts calculated from the line-fits of Fig. \ref{figure:footprints} do not correspond to an exact distance.
-The inset in Fig. \ref{figure:teraquop_plot} displays qubit counts rounded up to the next achievable distance for each $p$.
-Using these rounded-up qubit counts, to achieve the teraquop regime at $p=10^{-3}$ the rotated code uses 1457 qubits ($d$ = 27) whereas the unrotated uses 2025 ($d$ = 23), corresponding to using $72\%$ the number of qubits.
+A $p_L$ per $d$ rounds of $p_L = 10^{-12}$ is known as the teraquop regime, as it implies a trillion logical operations (each requiring $d$ rounds of stabiliser measurements) can be performed before, on average, one logical error occurs \cite{HoneycombGidney}.
+Projecting the least-squares line fits from Fig. \ref{figure:footprints} (\ref{appendix_figure_CXSI_footprints}) to $p_L = 10^{-12}$ reveals the teraquop qubit counts for SD (SI) noise.
+Fig. \ref{figure:teraquop_plot} (\ref{appendix_figure_CXSI_teraquop_plot}) shows the teraquop qubit counts for the rotated and unrotated codes under SD (SI) noise.
+At $p=10^{-3}$, the rotated code uses $1395 \pm 18$ qubits whereas the unrotated code uses $1847 \pm 25$ qubits under SD noise.
+That is, the rotated code requires $73.6\ \pm\ 1.3\%$ the number of qubits as the unrotated.
+Under SI noise the counts are very similar at $1396 \pm 18$ and $1846 \pm 25$ respectively, for a ratio of $75.6 \pm 1.4\%$

+These qubit counts do not correspond to an exact $d$.
+The inset in figures \ref{figure:teraquop_plot} and \ref{appendix_figure_CXSI_teraquop_plot} display teraquop qubit counts rounded up to the next distance.
+Using these, achieving the teraquop regime at $p=10^{-3}$ under either noise model requires 1457 qubits in the rotated code ($d$ = 27) or 2025 ($d$ = 23) in the unrotated, corresponding to a ratio of $72\%$.

-Very close to threshold the codes approach the same number of qubits counts.
+Very close to threshold the codes approach equal qubit counts.
 This corresponds with the regime close to threshold found by Beverland et al. \cite{beverland2019roleentropytopological} for the code capacity noise model where the unrotated code used less qubits than the rotated to achieve the same $p_L$.
-We found that under circuit-level noise this only occurs for the best-case unrotated code and at noise levels very close to threshold, namely above about $p=0.005$ (see appendix figures \ref{appendix_figure_footprints_best_case},\ref{appendix_figure_memory_times_best-case},\ref{appendix_figure_teraquop_plot_best_case}).
-This region is much too close to threshold to be practical as it requires over 10 million physical qubits per logical qubit to achieve the teraquop regime.
-For all other physical error rates we can conclude that the rotated code uses less qubits to achieve a $p_L$ of one in a trillion, and is hence the most efficient choice for performing useful quantum computation.
+We found that under circuit-level noise this only occurs for the best-case unrotated code and at noise levels extremely close to threshold (see figures \ref{appendix_figure_footprints_best_case} -\ref{appendix_figure_memory_times_best-case}).
+However, using a best-case unrotated code requires knowledge of the state being preserved and, furthermore, this region is too close to threshold to be practical as it requires over 10 million physical qubits per logical qubit to achieve $p_L = 10^{-12}$.
+Consequently we can conclude that the rotated code is the most efficient choice for useful quantum computation.

-\subsection{Memory Times}
+\subsection{Memory times}